durrantlab/autogrow4/tutorial/TUTORIAL.md

 to keep it current.
 If a dependency updates please feel free to contact us and we will do our best to make our code future-compatible.

-#### PreInstalled Software

-##### Docking Programs
+#### Docking Programs

 AutoGrow4 comes preinstalled with two docking programs:

-* Autodock Vina 1.1.2 (packaged with executables for Linux, MacOS, and Windows)
+- Autodock Vina 1.1.2 (packaged with executables for Linux, MacOS, and Windows)
-  * Version: 1.1.2
+  - Version: 1.1.2
-  * Location: `/autogrow4/autogrow/docking/docking_executables/vina/`
+  - Location: `/autogrow4/autogrow/docking/docking_executables/vina/`
-  * Citation: Trott, O., & Olson, A. J. (2010).
+  - Citation: Trott, O., & Olson, A. J. (2010).
 AutoDock Vina: improving the speed and accuracy of docking with a new scoring function, efficient optimization, and multithreading.
 Journal of computational chemistry, 31(2), 455–461. doi:10.1002/jcc.21334
-  * License: Apache version 2
+  - License: Apache version 2

-* QuickVina2.1 (compatible with Linux OS)
+- QuickVina2.1 (compatible with Linux OS)
-  * Version: 2.1
+  - Version: 2.1
-  * Location: `/autogrow4/autogrow/docking/docking_executables/q_vina_2/`
+  - Location: `/autogrow4/autogrow/docking/docking_executables/q_vina_2/`
-  * Citation: Amr Alhossary, Stephanus Daniel Handoko, Yuguang Mu, and Chee-Keong Kwoh.
+  - Citation: Amr Alhossary, Stephanus Daniel Handoko, Yuguang Mu, and Chee-Keong Kwoh.
 Bioinformatics (2015) 31 (13): 2214-2216.
     [DOI:10.1093/bioinformatics/btv082](https://doi.org/10.1093/bioinformatics/btv082)
-  * License: Apache version 2
+  - License: Apache version 2

 These softwares can be found within the directory `/autogrow4/autogrow/docking/docking_executables/`